Esri/arcgis-maps-sdk-java-samples/map/set-initial-map-location/README.md

 ## Relevant API

-* BasemapType
+* Basemap
 * Map
 * MapView

 ## About the data

-The map opens with a National Geographic basemap centred over East Scotland .
+The map opens with a National Geographic basemap centred over East Scotland.

 ## Tags